Fellowships & Scholarships

 Minimum GPA: 3.2

-• Applicants must have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application and this grade point average must be maintained throughout participation in the program.
+• Have a cumulative grade point average of at least 3.2 on a 4.0 scale at the time of application.

 Competitive candidates are those who demonstrate strong leadership and academic excellence, have an interest in working as a Foreign Service Officer with the U.S. Department of State and representing the U.S. around the world and a passion for public service.
 We recommend that interested applicants familiarize themselves with the 13 Dimensions of a Foreign Service Officer and be able to articulate and provide examples of these dimensions from their life experiences.

-• Mentoring from a Foreign Service Officer throughout the duration of the fellowship.
+Fellows will receive mentoring from Foreign Service Officers for the duration of the fellowship.

 Application Requirements